The Best ISO Setting

 But the ISO setting in your camera is just one of three settings that allow you to take control of the expoosure.
 The other two are shutter speed and aperture.
 Learn more by reading my article Creative Camera Control.
 And if you haven’t already done so, I recommend reading my article what is an f-stop.

-If you would like to know more about this subject why not consider my book “Beginning Photography the Right Way”.
+If you would like to know more about this subject why not consider my book “Mastering Your Camera: Learning to use the creative controls”.